fardeen9983/Ultimate-Dux/Languages/PHP/Basics/Readme.md

 2. for each loop
 3. while loop

+- **Some Special Keywords**

+  - continue

+    In a loop, somwtimes depending on the condition we may want to skip executing the loop body and jump to the next iteration.
+This is achieved by simply placing the **_continue_** keyword against the condition

+  - break

+    ***break*** keyword on the other hand allow us ignore remaining iterations of the loop and jump right out of it.
+This is very useful in nested loops or when you want to limit the number of iterations in a loop based on a condition

 ## Booleans and Comparisons

 Booleans are the fundamental types representing true or false in PHP.
 They are for comparison and are the final results of a relational expression or comparison.